JohnSundell/Flow/README.md

 - Use any of the built-in operations, such as `FlowClosureOperation`, `FlowDelayOperation`, etc.

 - Create sequences of operations (that get executed one by one) using `FlowOperationSequence`, groups (that get executed all at once) using `FlowOperationGroup`, or queues (that can be continuously filled with operations) using `FlowOperationQueue`.

-- There are also convenience operations available for doing animations in `UIKit`, as well as using Flow together with `SpriteKit`.

 ## API reference